-Diffusion equations have been widely used in image processing as a form of noise reduction starting with Perona and Malik since 1990 (Perona and Malik, 1990).
-Numerous techniques have been developed for surface fairing and mesh regularization (Sochen et al., 1998; Malladi and Ravve, 2002; Tang et al., 1999; Taubin, 2000) and surface data smoothing (Andrade et al., 2001; Chung et al., 2001; Cachia et al., 2003a,b; Chung et al., 2005; Joshi et al., 2009).
-Isotropic heat diffusion on surfaces has been introduced in brain imaging for subsequent statistical analysis involving the random field theory that assumes an isotropic covariance function as a noise model (Andrade et al., 2001; Chung and Taylor, 2004; Cachia et al., 2003a,b).
-Since then, isotropic diffusion has been the standard smoothing technique.
-Such diffusion approaches use finite element or finite difference schemes that are known to suffer numerical instability if a sufficiently small step size is not chosen in the forward Euler scheme.
+Diffusion equations have been widely used in image processing as a form of noise reduction starting with Perona and Malik in 1990 (Perona and Malik, 1990).
+Numerous techniques have been developed for surface fairing and mesh regularization (Sochen et al., 1998; Malladi and Ravve, 2002; Tang et al., 1999; Taubin, 2000) and surface data smoothing (Andrade et al., 2001; Chung and Taylor, 2004; Cachia et al., 2003a,b; Chung et al., 2005; Joshi et al., 2009).
+Particularly in brain imaging, isotropic heat diffusion on surfaces has been introduced for subsequent statistical analysis involving the random field theory that assumes an isotropic covariance function as a noise model (Andrade et al., 2001; Chung and Taylor, 2004; Cachia et al., 2003a,b).
+Since then, isotropic diffusion has been mainly used as a standard smoothing technique.
+Such diffusion approaches mainly use finite element or finite difference schemes that are known to suffer numerical instability if a sufficiently small step size is not chosen in the forward Euler scheme.

-Iterated kernel smoothing has been another widely used method in approximately solving diffusion equations on surfaces (Chung et al., 2005; Han et al., 2006).
-Iterated kernel smoothing is often used in smoothing anatomical surface data including cortical curvatures (Luders et al., 2006b; Gaser et al., 2006), cortical thickness (Luders et al., 2006a; Bernal-Rusiel et al., 2008), hippocampus surface (Shen et al., 2006; Zhu et al., 2007) and magnetoencephalography (MEG) (Han et al., 2007) and functional-MRI (Hagler Jr. et al., 2006; Jo et al., 2007) on the brain surface.
-Due to its simplicity, it is probably the most widely used form of surface data smoothing in brain imaging.
+Iterated kernel smoothing is also a widely used method in approximately solving diffusion equations on surfaces (Chung et al., 2005; Han et al., 2006).
+Iterated kernel smoothing is often used in smoothing various anatomical surface data: cortical curvatures (Luders et al., 2006b; Gaser et al., 2006), cortical thickness (Luders et al., 2006a; Bernal-Rusiel et al., 2008), hippocampus surface (Shen et al., 2006; Zhu et al., 2007) and magnetoencephalography (MEG) (Han et al., 2007) and functional-MRI (Hagler Jr. et al., 2006; Jo et al., 2007) on the brain surface.
+Due to its simplicity, it is probably the most widely used form of surface data smoothing particularly in brain imaging.
 In iterated kernel smoothing, kernel weights are spatially adapted to follow the shape of the heat kernel in a discrete fashion along a manifold.
 In the tangent space of the manifold, the heat kernel can be approximated linearly using the Gaussian kernel for small bandwidth.
-A kernel with large bandwidth is then constructed by iteratively applying the kernel with small bandwidth.
-However, this process compounds the linearization error at each iteration.
+A kernel with large bandwidth is then constructed iteratively applying the kernel with small bandwidth.
+However, this process compounds the linearization error at each iteration as we demonstrate in this paper.

-We propose a new kernel regression framework that constructs the heat kernel analytically using the eigenfunctions of the Laplace-Beltrami (LB) operator, avoiding the need for the linear approximation used by Chung et al. (2005) and Han et al. (2006).
-The proposed method represents isotropic heat diffusion analytically as a series expansion so it avoids the numerical convergence issue associated with solving the diffusion equations numerically (Andrade et al., 2001; Chung and Taylor, 2004; Joshi et al., 2009).
+In this paper, we propose a new kernel regression framework that constructs the heat kernel analytically using the eigenfunctions of the Laplace-Beltrami (LB) operator, avoiding the need for the linear approximation used in Chung et al. (2005) and Han et al. (2006).
+The proposed method represents isotropic heat diffusion analytically as a series expansion so it avoids the numerical convergence issues associated with solving the diffusion equations numerically (Andrade et al., 2001; Chung and Taylor, 2004; Joshi et al., 2009).
 Our framework is different from other existing diffusion-based smoothing methods in that it bypasses the various numerical problems such as numerical instability, slow convergence, and accumulated linearization error.